phuongvo9/phuongvo9.github.io/courses/AI-Prompting-Essentials/README.md

 ## Summary

-By following this frameworke, you can create precise and effective prompts that enhance the performance of Generative AI tools
+By following this frameworke, you can create precise and effective prompts that enhance the performance of Generative AI tools.
+Let's come to [quizzes](./modulel1-assignment/README.md)